 An overwintering, sexual spore type called an oospore can also be produced by the pathogen if both mating types of the pathogen are present in an area; however, only one mating type presently occurs in Western Canada.
 Therefore, sexual spores are not known to be produced in Alberta and overwintering is only possible on living host tissues.

 The monitoring and testing, it has been found that a number of different strains of the Late blight pathogen occur in any given area in a given year.
 Each strain differs in its virulence on either potato or tomato host plants.
 Some strains are more aggressive on tomatoes, while others prefer potatoes.
 This can affect the types of outbreaks that occur.
-In recent years, it has been found that Alberta typically has two different strains of Phytophthora, which has resulted in certain hosts being more seriously affected (e.g. tomato crops).
+In recent years, it has been found that Alberta typically has two different strains of Phytophthora, which has resulted in certain hosts being more seriously affected (for example, tomato crops).

 How does this disease spread?